-The fall 2018 RG-K dataset amounts to about 7% of the approved RG-K beam time of 100 PAC days.
-Even with non-optimized performance of the Central Detector at the current time, the available statistics for the $e'K^+$ final state with the kaon detected in the Forward Detector are already comparable to the available data from CLAS acquired from the e1f 6 GeV data set [7], which represent the lion's share of the available world data for K^+Y electroproduction in the resonance region.
+With the fall 2018 RG-K dataset for the $e'K^+$ final state, the statistics are already comparable to the available data from CLAS acquired from the e1f 6 GeV data set [13], which represent the lion's share of the available world data for K^+Y electroproduction in the resonance region.
 As such these data will be important to develop and optimize the analysis framework.
-In order to realize the promise of the experiment, however, the approval of the remaining allocated beam time will be essential.
+In order to realize the full promise of the experiment, however, the approval of the remaining allocated beam time will be essential.
 With the full approved beam time, this experiment will be able to provide electroproduction data in the range up to $Q^2 \approx 6 \text{ GeV}^2$ with more than a factor of 20 increase in statistics compared to the existing world data set for the $K^+\Lambda$ and $K^+\Sigma^0$ channels within the nucleon resonance region.
+For $Q^2 < 3 \text{ GeV}^2$, the full RG-K statistics for this electroproduction experiment will provide for statistical uncertainties comparable to the available CLAS photoproduction dataset.
+Over this Q^2 range these data will allow for detailed studies of the emergence of the meson-baryon cloud from the quark core in N^ structure.
 This is an opportunity that JLab must capitalize on given the importance of these data to continue to advance our understanding of the spectrum and structure of nucleon excited states and to provide precision data that can be used to understand how these states of different quantum numbers emerge in QCD.